-I write frugal meal plans every single month to help those who need a little more assistance getting a well balanced dinner on the table without breaking the bank.
+I write monthly frugal meal plans to help those who need a little more assistance getting a well balanced dinner on the table without breaking the bank.
 Even though I thoroughly enjoy the feedback I get from others who are using those meal plans to trim their budget and nourish their families, I always find them a little difficult to write, mainly for one reason.

 I don't know what you already have on hand.